-Here are the top 10 players with best goals per minute ratio in the Premier League history, with a minimum of 50 goals scored.
-[Stats till 30th Jan, 2021]
+Here are the top 10 players with the best goals per minute ratio in the Premier League history, with a minimum of 50 goals scored.
+[Stats till 24th May 2021]

 10. Alan Shearer [260 Goals] [146.9 mins/goal]

 He was named Football Writers’ Association Player of the Year in 1994 and won the PFA Player of the Year award in 1995.
 In 1996, he was third in the FIFA World Player of the Year awards.
-In 2004 Shearer was named by Pelé in the FIFA 100 list of the world’s greatest living players.
-He is one of the ten players with best goals per minute ratio in the Premier League history.
+In 2004, Shearer was named by Pelé in the FIFA 100 list of the world’s greatest living players.
+He is one of the ten players with the best goals per minute ratio in the Premier League history.